Julius Nyerere Hydropower Station: Redesign and Construction

 In 2018, a new design for Stiegler's Gorge Dam was unveiled.
 A 131m high and 700m wide dam wall is under construction.
 The hydropower plant is planned to have an installed capacity of 2,115 megawatts.
-If completed on time in 2022, this would be Africa's largest dam by installed capacity, over Egypt's Aswan High Dam (2100 megawatts) Mozambique's Cahora Bassa Dam (2075 megawatts) and Angola's Lauca Dam (2069 megawatts).
+If completed on time in 2022, this would be Africa's 2 largest dam by installed capacity, after Ethiopia GERD Dam 5100 megawatts, over Egypt's Aswan High Dam (2100 megawatts), Mozambique's Cahora Bassa Dam (2075 megawatts), and Angola's Lauca Dam (2070 megawatts).

 At 2,115 megawatts, the dam's contribution is more than the current peak demand of Tanzania.
 The country's highest recorded power demand was 1051.27 megawatts in February 2017.
 Installed capacity has been reported to be between 1366.60 megawatts and 1,602 megawatts.
 The Stiegler's Gorge Hydropower Project will therefore significantly increase the installed capacity on-grid in Tanzania, supporting power for industrialisation and electrification.

 A key rationale for new electricity generation are Tanzania's regular electricity crises.
 The majority of Tanzania's power shortfalls occur in the dry season and in below-average rainfall years, this causes electricity shortages which are socially and economically damaging.
 For instance, load shedding between 2014 and 2015 supposedly cost between 5-7% of Tanzania's GDP.

 In preparation for the start of construction, Magufuli ordered Tanesco to prepare the site.
 Contracts were awarded to clear the construction area, prepare a road for large vehicles and provide power and water.
 The government also handed out rights to log the large reservoir area, which could bring in significant revenue.

 Arab Contractors, a public sector Egyptian firm would undertake the civil engineering works while El Sewedy Electric would install the electro-mechanical equipment including the turbines, generators and transmission lines.
 They signed contracts with the state-owned energy utility company TANESCO.
 The government has publicly stated that the dam will be financed by Tanzania's national budget, yet no funding package was announced and the World Bank and other financiers rejecting support for the dam.
 Elsewedy have secured a loan of $500 million from the African Export-Import Bank, with guarantees from the United Bank for Africa and CRDB Bank, which they plan to repay through the project contract.
 After the allocation of a portion of the national budget for the project in 2018, in February 2019, the government will officially hand over to the contractors.

 As of June 2020, the project was 40 percent complete.
 By January 2021 the bypass tunnel for the dam site was functional and excavation of the 50m deep dam base was in progress.
 The three head-race tunnels, which will supply nine penstocks for the nine turbines, were under construction.
-The nine turbines are each to have a capacity of 235MW.
+The nine turbines are each to have a capacity of 235 MW.
 Foundation for the power house was also in progress.